-Avraham Rosenblatt was eighteen years old when he ran away from his parent’s home in Kishinev.
-His parents objected to Avraham’s dream to leave Russia for Palestine, as life under the oppressive rule of the Ottoman Empire was difficult and dangerous.
-So the young man, active for many years in a local Zionist youth group, quietly stole away from home and made his way to Eretz Yisrael.
+Avraham Rosenblatt was eighteen years old when he ran away from his parents’ home in Kishinev.
+His parents objected to Avraham’s dream to leave Russia for Palestine; life under the oppressive rule of the Ottoman Empire was difficult and dangerous.
+So the young man, who had been active for many years in a local Zionist youth group, quietly stole away from home and made his way to Eretz Yisrael.

-Some decades later, Rosenblatt was a highly respected accountant and comptroller in Tel Aviv.
-But when he first came to the country, he was employed in the moshavot of the Galilee area as a farm hand and security guard for the Hashomer organization.
+Many years later, Rosenblatt was a highly respected accountant and comptroller in Tel Aviv.
+But when he first came to the country, he was employed by the moshavot of the Galilee area as a farmhand and security guard for the Hashomer organization.

-In the winter of 1913, Rosenblatt was working in Poriah, a small community near the Sea of Galilee, just south of Tiberius.
+During the winter of 1913, Rosenblatt lived in Poriah, a small community near the Sea of Galilee, south of Tiberius.
 Poriah was a fledgling agricultural community recently established by a group of forty young pioneers from St. Louis, Missouri.
 The moshavah was eventually abandoned several years later, after relentless confiscations and harassment by the Turks during World War I. Forty years would pass before the village of Poriah was re-established.

 A high point in the short history of Poriah took place one November evening in 1913.
 Many of the pioneers present, including Rosenblatt, cherished the memory of that wonderful winter night, when the young secular pioneers sang and danced with the Chief Rabbi of Jaffa.

 The pioneers of Poriah heard that Rav Kook was leading a rabbinical delegation to visit the remote Jewish settlements in the northern part of the country.
-When they learned that the delegation was close by, they sent two representatives — on the Sabbath! — to invite the rabbis to visit their community.
-Since Poriah was beyond the Sabbath limits, and thus it would have been forbidden for them to return to Poriah, even on foot, Rav Kook did not provide an immediate answer.
-He wanted to prevent any further Sabbath desecration.
-Instead, he told the Poriah pioneers that if they waited until the Sabbath was over, he would give them his response.
-After reciting the Havdalah prayer at the end of the Sabbath, Rav Kook agreed to visit the following evening.
+When they learned that the delegation was close by, they sent two representatives — on Shabbat! — to invite the rabbis to visit their community.

 “We need,” the rabbi proclaimed, “to bind together all Jews, from the elderly rabbi of Jerusalem, Rabbi Zonnenfeld, to the youngest laborer of Poriah.”

 The pioneers responded with cheers and applause.
-Full of youthful enthusiasm, the young men jumped up and danced with Rav Kook.
+Full of youthful enthusiasm, the young men leaped to their feet and danced with Rav Kook.

-We are fortunate to possess Avraham Rosenblatt’s testimony of that evening.
-In a letter written nearly sixty years after the event, he described in detail the stirring encounter, vividly etched in his memory:
+We are fortunate to have Avraham Rosenblatt’s testimony of that evening.
+In a letter written nearly sixty years after the event, he described in detail the stirring encounter, which remained vividly etched in his memory:

 I recall a beautiful episode that took place 57 years ago, when Rav Kook toured the moshavot in the Galilee.
-I was working in the Poriah farm near the town of Tiberius.
+I was working on the Poriah farm near the town of Tiberius.
 At the time we were just a handful of sixty workers.
-In the end of Tishrei, 5674, we heard that Rav Kook, together with three other rabbis — Rabbis Zonnenfeld, Yadler, and Horowitz — were touring the isolated moshavot in the Galilee in order to influence them to greater religious observance and purity.
+In the end of Tishrei, 5674, we heard that Rav Kook, together with three other rabbis — Rabbis Zonnenfeld, Yadler, and Horowitz — were touring the isolated moshavot in the Galilee to encourage greater religious observance and purity.

-I remember that we were told that the delegation was staying nearby, and that the rabbis would also visit Poriah.
+I remember being told that the delegation was staying nearby, and that the rabbis would also visit Poriah.
 We sat in the dining hall, singing and dancing, as was our custom back then.
 Then we heard that the delegation had arrived in Poriah and was in the office of the manager, Eliyahu Israelite, and that the rabbis wished to meet with us.

 We had already finished eating.
 We were dancing and singing, “God will rebuild the Galilee,” when Rav Kook joined in and danced with the men.

-Suddenly Rav Kook turned to me and my friend, Pinhas Schneerson.
-We were both on guard duty that night; we were wearing Arab cloaks and kefiyyeh headdresses, with rifles slung on our shoulders.
+Suddenly Rav Kook turned to my friend, Pinhas Schneerson, and me.
+We were both on guard duty that night; we were wearing Arab cloaks and kefiyyeh headdresses, with rifles slung over our shoulders.
 Rav Kook asked us to accompany him to the manager’s office.
 I was shorter than the rabbi, but Schneerson was tall, so Rav Kook asked Schneerson if he could borrow his “uniform.”

 The three of us returned to the dancing, with the Rav wearing a kefiyyeh on his head and a rifle over his shoulder.
-Everyone stared at Rav Kook’s change of dress.
-The truth is, the clothes suited him.
-The Rav began to sing a song from the liturgy, “Vetaheir Libeinu” — “Purify our hearts, so that we may truly serve You.”
+Everyone stared at Rav Kook’s change of attire.
+Truth be told, the clothes suited him.
+The Rav began to sing a song from the liturgy, ‘וְטַהֵר לִבֵּנוּ’ — “Purify our hearts, so that we may truly serve You.”

-Then the rabbi stopped and spoke to us.
+Then the rabbi stopped and addressed us.
 “Dear brothers!
 Holy brothers!
 Builders of the Land!
-Just as I am not embarrassed to wear your garments, so too, I request — do not be embarrassed by the Torah of Israel!
+Just as I am not embarrassed to wear your garments, so too, I implore you — do not be embarrassed by the Torah of Israel!
 In the merit of observing the Torah’s mitzvot, you will live many years in the Land of Israel, in sanctity and purity, in the study of the holy Torah.
-Is it so hard to be a Jew?
+Is it so difficult to be a Jew?
 In your homes in the Diaspora, you were certainly educated in the spirit of Judaism.
 Your homes were conducted in purity and religious observance.
-Please, please....”
+Please, I beseech you...”

 We all cried out, “We promise!”